 Do solar panels work during a power outage?

-What’s the point of solar panels{ installed|| that are installed} on a roof if there’s no electricity?
-You have to find a way to keep electricity running.
-Are there batteries?
-Or how can you stop solar energy from getting into electricity grids when the sun is not.
+What’s the point of solar panels{ installed|| that are installed} on a roof if there is no electricity?
+It is essential to figure out a way to ensure that electricity is on.
+What about batteries?
+How can you prevent solar energy from flowing into the power grid when it’s off.
 These are the issues we’ll be addressing.

 Why can't solar panels function in a blackout situation?